f5devcentral/access-labs/class4/module2/lab01.rst

 #.
 From the Jumpbox, open **Postman** via the desktop shortcut or toolbar at the bottom

+    .. note::  Dismiss any prompts to update Postman.

     |image001|

 #.
 Click **Yes** if prompted for "Do you want to allow this app to make changes to your device?"